nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/experience/2021-02-social-impact-guild.md

 ## Description

-The Social Impact Guild aims to raise awareness about social entrepreneurship and support social entrepreneurs during their journey.
+The Social Impact Guild shares the hottest social impact news and stories every week in an easy-to-read email packed with goodness!

-If you are someone who wishes to enable social impact, you can express your interest in getting or providing support here: https://socialimpactguild.com/survey
+Our goal is to spark joy and positivity among our readers and raise awareness around social entrepreneurship.

-Subscribe to our newsletter to get the hottest social impact news and stories every week in an easy-to-read email. https://socialimpactguild.com
+Subscribe to our newsletter to start your week on a cheerful note. https://socialimpactguild.com